ezekg/flint/README.md

 breakpoint, all while using a single mixin.
 All of your layout settings are housed in a simple config file.
 Flint will only output the code you need, and nothing else.
 Flint handles the hard stuff, you do the rest.

+Here's a small [demo on Sassmeister](http://sassmeister.com/gist/9657552) *(older version : v0.0.3)* to show what Flint is capable of.
+This is only the alpha, so let me know if you find any bugs, if you think the code could be more efficient, or if you would just like to help out.

 Enjoy.